Agoric/documentation/main/wallet-api.md

 You can interact with a Wallet via the JavaScript *REPL* (*Read-Eval-Print Loop*), which is visible at the bottom of the Wallet UI display.
-In the REPL, you send message to `home.wallet`, which is the Wallet running on that page/process.
+In the REPL, you send messages to `home.wallet`, which is the Wallet running on that page/process.
 Typing `E(home.wallet).foo()` in the REPL returns the names of all the Wallet API methods by the clever method of asking it to evaluate a non-existent API method and getting an error message listing all the valid methods.